aws/aws-lakeformation-best-practices/content/lf-tags/example-usecase.md

 # Example Customer use case
-Customer X has marketing departing with following personas and requirements:
+Customer X has marketing department with following personas and requirements:

 - Executive : Should be able to access all the marketing datasets